gfranko/jquery.selectBoxIt.js/README.markdown

 If you find that you need a feature that SelectBoxIt does not currently support, either let me know via the SelectBoxIt issue tracker, or fork SelectBoxIt on Github and easily extend SelectBoxIt to create your own widget!

 ##Change Log

+`2.4.0` - January 2, 2013

+- Added the **data-iconurl** HTML5 data attribute to support relative and absolute image url's

 `2.3.0` - December 18, 2012